 In early 2013, with much prayer and encouragement from my wife, pastor, small group, welcoming team members and friends, I stepped forward in faith to create and share the services of Welcoming Touch Ministries, Inc. with other churches as a nonprofit, 501c3 ministry.
 As a result, many bible believing and bible teaching churches have been served.

 In March 2013, 2014, and again in 2019 was invited as a speaker to present Welcoming Breakout Session's at the annual Empower Conference by the Minnesota Wisconsin Baptist Convention.
 In addition, in 2019 was invited to lead and recruit a conference welcoming support team for multiple days; involving three buildings with multiple entrances, rooms and a varying schedule.
-(Note: this was the first time at an Empower Conference had a welcoming support program.)
+(Note: this was the first conference wide welcoming program.)
 After the 2020 year of Covid-19 finally passed was invited to lead the 2021 Empower Conference welcoming support at an expansive resort with training rooms spread out across the complex and a dynamic training schedule.
 Recruited a very motivated and effective Welcoming team.
 Together we served for many days and received many appreciative comments.

 In November 2014 was presented with a Certificate of License in support of the Gospel Ministry.
 As shown by evidence of God's calling to serve the body of Christ am wholeheartedly endorsed to proclaim the Gospel and exercise my gifts in the work of the ministry by the Pastors and Elders of Trinity Baptist Church.

 In May 2015 was an invited speaker and created three progressive presentations focused on the topic of "Winning by Welcoming Well" at the 16th Annual Kingdom Growth Conference in Milwaukee, Wisconsin.